inartov555/user_hub_web_app/ui_tests_pw/README.md

 ## ✨ Where Django is used from tests

-- The backend runs as part of the Docker stack and provides:
-  - Configured localization (`LocaleMiddleware`, compiled translations)
-  - Structured logging (console + rotating log files, as configured in `core.settings.LOGGING`)
-- Optionally, helper utilities in `tests/utils/django_localization.py` can initialize Django and read its language configuration for cross-checks (e.g., ensuring UI locale options match server locales).
+- Helper utilities in `tests/utils/django_localization.py` can initialize Django and read its language configuration for cross-checks (e.g., ensuring UI locale options match server locales).